How to Install Nginx on Debian 9

 Adjust the Firewall

-If you use iptables to filter connections to your system, you’ll need to open HTTP (80
+If you use iptables to filter connections to your system, you’ll need to open HTTP (80) and HTTPS (443) ports.

 Open the necessary ports by issuing the following command: